 Mr. Gruber reports that the FCC has been sending letters to utilities (and consumers) with some regularity.
 Meaningful enforcement beyond that, however, has been very disappointing.
-No previously reported longstanding case has been resolved during the first half of 2012.
+No previously reported longstanding case has been resolved during the second half of 2012.
 Looking at total picture, less than 20% of the known FCC power line cases have been resolved since the beginning of 2009.

-Here are some approximate statistics after ten years:
+As previously reported, here are some approximate statistics after ten years: